AjjMC/ajjgui/README.md

   <img src="assets/scrollbutton.gif" width="350">
 </p>

-> **NOTE:** The *scrollbutton* does not display any of its entries in the GUI by default and needs to be initialized upon compilation.

 > **NOTE:** The *scrollbutton* only supports the *placeholder*, *button* and *itembin* widgets.

 > **NOTE:** If the ``ajjgui.Widget`` NBT tag of any widget is not specified, it is set to ``"placeholder"`` by default.
 Therefore, the entire ``ajjgui`` argument for any *placeholder* is optional, and no specific tags are required.
 This, by extension, applies to a *placeholder* widget specified in the ``ajjgui.Widgets`` NBT tag of the *scrollbutton*.